Top Rochester police officials step down amid outcry about Daniel Prude’s death

 “Some receive very little training,” he said.
 “Others receive very extensive training.
 And the research shows it doesn’t matter.”

-Wexler said that calls about people in crisis can vary widely, ranging from someone who may be having more of a medical emergency to a person who might be a threat to their own self or others.
+Wexler said that calls about people in crisis can vary widely, ranging from someone who may be having more of a medical emergency to a person who might be a threat to themself or others.

 Wexler said the best outcome might involve a hybrid model, pointing to Tucson, where he said police have a mental health official in their dispatch center to help with calls.

 “The police don’t need to own these calls,” Wexler said.
-“So when people talk about, is there a better response?
-The answer is, there could be, but until we find that out, we need to figure out what do we do today about these calls.”
+“So when people talk about, is there a better response? — the answer is, there could be, but until we find that out, we need to figure out what do we do today about these calls.”

 Berman and Witte reported from Washington.
 Tim Craig and Julie Tate in Washington contributed to this report.